 Develop a Relationship with Your Legislator

 Try to find something about your legislator that shows you are interested in him/her.
 Log on to http://www.le.state.ut.us where all of the legislators are listed.
-You can find out a few personal things like profession, party affiliation etc. This can help you to be sensitive to some important things in his/her life.
+You can find out a few personal things like profession, party affiliation, etc. This can help you to be sensitive to some important things in his/her life.

 Write down some items that you would like to discuss with him/her and make that call.
 Call when the legislature is not in session - this is a getting to know you call.
 One of the keys to becoming an effective advocate is to maintain an ongoing relationship that creates an open channel of communication with your legislator.
 It is as important to legislators to feel free to contact you for your comment on an issue as it is for you to contact them to express your view.
-Try to: attend Town Hall meetings, personal short visits to get acquainted, attend open official functions, invite him/her to your open support groups or other meetings, find opportunities to honor your legislator for his/her service to the community.
+Try to: attend Town Hall meetings, make personal short visits to get acquainted, attend open official functions, invite him/her to your open support groups or other meetings, find opportunities to honor your legislator for his/her service to the community.
 Always be grateful even if you don't agree on an issue.

 Identification on Proposed Policy

 During a legislative session, several hundred bills are introduced.
 In Utah we have as many as 900 bills during one session.
 This magnitude is overwhelming.
 Therefore, it is important to focus your efforts on only the bills that pertain to your issue.
-Know your message, be concise, be respectful, understand the consequences of the bill, know what your opposition is saying, use facts to back you up, but your personal experience is critical.
-Decide what points or your story are the most important as you do not have much time (2 minutes) to spend with a legislator at the capitol or even on the phone during the session.
+Know your message, be concise, be respectful, understand the consequences of the bill, know what your opposition is saying, use facts to back you up, but remember that your personal experience is also critical.
+Decide what points of your story are the most important as you do not have much time (2 minutes) to spend with a legislator at the capitol or even on the phone during the session.